 Discover Dorset during your glamping adventure at Feather Down Mount Pleasant

 Experience authentic farm life at Feather Down Mount Pleasant Farm in Dorset.
-This glamping destination offers a unique blend of comfort and nature.
-Stay in spacious tent houses with no electricity, allowing you to truly escape the daily hustle and bustle.
-Enjoy fresh farm produce, help feed the animals and explore the beautiful surroundings.
-Mount Pleasant Farm is the ideal place for an unforgettable vacation in the middle of nature.
+This glamping destination offers a unique mix of comfort and nature.
+Stay in spacious canvas lodges without electricity, allowing you to truly escape the hustle and bustle of everyday life.
+Enjoy fresh farm products, help feed the animals, and discover the beautiful surroundings.
+Mount Pleasant Farm is the ideal place for an unforgettable holiday in the heart of nature.

 • English countryside